Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/gradientstopcollection/insertschemecolor/_index.md

 ---
 title: insertSchemeColor
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/gradientstopcollection/insertschemecolor/
+url: /php-java/aspose.slides/gradientstopcollection/insertschemecolor/
 ---

-## insertSchemeColor(int index, float position, int schemeColor)  function
+## insertSchemeColor(int index, float position, int schemeColor)  method

  Creates the new gradient stop and inserts it at the specified index to the collection.